 The world of electronic payment systems is growing in both size and competition, and there are some changes you need to be aware of.
-We recently spoke of eBay’s decision to abandon the online payment option of PayPal for a smaller European system called Adyen.
+We recently spoke of eBay’s decision, which we explained in another article, to abandon the online payment option of PayPal for a smaller European system called Adyen.
 Today, we are going to take a closer look at what Adyen is and why so many big-name companies are switching to this minor name system.

 What is Adyen?
 Adyen is a payment service provider based in Amsterdam that categorizes itself as “a single payments platform to accept payments anywhere, on any device.”
 The company specializes in back-end payment systems for online merchants that currently accept over 200 forms of payment and 150 currencies.
 Since its launch in 2018, it has proven to be massively successful with business-to-business companies and sales.